top of page

 Picnic and Football in the Park

 Another Kol Nefesh Shavuot tradition!!
-Meet around 3pm in Stonegrove Park on the afternoon of the first day (this year, Monday June 2nd).
+Meet around 3pm in Stonegrove Park on the afternoon of the first day (this year, Friday, May 22nd).
 No football skills required!
+(In case of bad weather, the picnic will be replaced by tea in a member's home.
+Contact our administrator before the holiday begins for more details.)

 Second-Day Shavuot Service

-Services for the second day of Shavuot will be held at our usual premises (Hyman Hall) from 9:45 am on Tuesday June 3rd.
+Services for the second day of Shavuot will be held at our usual premises (Hyman Hall) from 9:30am on Shabbat May 23rd.

 As always, non-members are welcome.
 Please contact admin@kolnefesh.org.uk.